Robolabo/Mereli/README.md

 # MERELI
-# Multi-Environment Robotics simulator with Evolution and LearnIng implementations
+# Multi-Environment Robotics simulator with Evolution and Learning Implementations

 ## Installation
 Clone this repository: